Comprehensive Condo Insurance Quotes

 Your condo owner’s insurance policy can provide protection for many risks, such as:

 Personal Property: Also known as contents coverage, this can protect everything from your furniture to your appliances and clothing from perils such as fire, burglary, or vandalism.

 Additional Living Expenses: The amount in this section will cover you when you are forced to temporarily live in a hotel or apartment due to an insured loss to your condo.
 Reasonable expenses above and beyond what you would normally pay for things like food and shelter may be covered.

-Liability Coverage: Also known as legal liability, your condo policy can cover you against many different types of claims and lawsuits should a visitor to your home suffer injury as a result or your negligence, or if you accidentally cause damage to others' property.
-It may even cover you for lawsuits resulting from your dog biting a neighbor.
+Liability Coverage: Also known as legal liability, your condo policy can cover you against many different types of claims and lawsuits should a visitor to your home suffer injury as a result of your negligence, or if you accidentally cause damage to others’ property.
+It may even cover you in lawsuits resulting from your dog biting a neighbor.

 Unit Improvements and Betterments: This coverage will protect any additional improvements or upgrades done by you that increase the value of the unit which are not recoverable under the condo corporation’s policy.